VOCAL MUSIC

-The songs should be memorized
+The song should be memorized.

-Why do you want to be a student at St. Elizabeth high school?
+Why do you want to be a student at St. Elizabeth High School?

 How did you prepare for this audition?